Wish you had white sofa covers but not sure how to keep them clean? Here’s how I clean IKEA couch covers, and keep them white with stunning results!

 Then toss the cushions back into place, and enjoy your clean slipcovered sofa!

-How to clean IKEA sofa covers and keep them white longer!
+How to clean IKEA couch covers (and ottoman) and keep them white longer!

 - Vacuum all cushions and main slipcover.